 Milkweed (Asclepias spp.)

-Not only does milkweed supply nectar, but its also the host to monarch butterflies.
+Not only does milkweed supply nectar, but it also hosts monarch butterflies.
 Milkweed, which grows in Zones 3-11, provides a habitat for monarch caterpillars, and the fragrant flowers attract butterflies of many kinds.
 Popular species are swamp milkweed (Asclepias incarnata) and butterfly weed (Asclepias tuberosa).

 Lantana (Lantana camera)

 Lantana, an annual in colder climates and a perennial in Zones 9-11, offers clusters of pollinated flowers butterflies love.
-It comes in a variety of yellows, oranges, and pinks and is an eye-catcher for any butterfly garden.
+It comes in various yellows, oranges, and pinks and is an eye-catcher for any butterfly garden.

 Blazing Star (Liatris spicata)